13 Surprising (and Slightly Scary) Facts About Air Garbage

 House DIY projects can introduce various pollutants into your home

 Some might be rethinking their home decor when moving indoors during the colder months.
 Maybe there’s a new house DIY project you want to start or finish up when you can’t work outside in the cold.
 DIY projects can be a great way to keep busy, but they can also introduce dust and chemicals into your home.
-Running an air purifier with a HEPA filter will help clean up dust created from your work before it can settle onto surfaces.
+Running an air purifier with a high efficiency air filter and a strong motor will help clean up dust created from your work before it can settle onto surfaces.
 A purifier with an activated carbon filter will help with any volatile organic compounds (VOCs) created from new paint or furniture.

 Dust mites are lurking